cv

 Skills

-• Languages: python, SQL, git, bash, YAML/YAQL, regex, Xpath
+• Languages: python, SQL, bash, YAML/YAQL, jinja, regex, Xpath, R (tidyverse), SPARQL

-• teaching workshops; writing documentation; presenting projects
+• As well as: data wrangling, visualization, and exploratory data analysis; teaching workshops; writing documentation; presenting projects

 Experience

-• Jan 2022 - present
+• Jan 2022 - Mar 2024

 Data Engineer